-In parallel, the TM required in fuel cells and electrolyzers are exactly the TMs that are currently used in LIB and the TMs that are nowadays being studied to substitute Co.
-Therefore, the presented study outlines the possibility of direct employment of LIB cathodic waste as valuable electrocatalysts to carry out cathode side reactions in electrolyzers and fuel cells operating in alkaline environments and such strategies can help in the large deployment of these technologies at a contained cost.
-The change of chemistry used in the LIBs pursued to decrease the Co usage will also lead to the insertion of other elements such as Ni, Fe and Mn that could be of even greater interest for ORR and HER leading to higher electrocatalytic activity.
-Moreover, the recovered TMs could be also exploited in other emerging electrochemical systems such as for the carbon dioxide reduction reaction, nitrogen fixation, or nitrate reduction reaction.
-Future works will comprehend these directions as well as transforming and upgrading the waste LIB cathode to other chemical structures and coordination that might be more active for the reactions of interest using less impacting techniques and chemicals compared to the one nowadays used for recovering Co for reusing it in LIB
+This work is the precursor of a novel line of research within the core of the circular economy.
+In fact, waste cathodes of exhaust Li-Ion batteries could be upgraded and used (also "as it is") as electrocatalysts for reactions occurring in electrolyzers and fuel cells helping the large deployment of this technology at a contained cost.
+The change of chemistry used in the Li-Ion batteries pursued to decrease the Co usage will also lead to the insertion of other elements such as Ni, Fe and Mn that could be of even greater interest for ORR and HER leading to higher electrocatalytic activity.
+These TMs contained in LIB and the new alternative formulations that will be soon adopted, open new routes for recovering the TMs and using these wastes as valuable electrocatalysts for electrochemical devices for the production of hydrogen or its conversion to electricity.
+Moreover, these TMs could be also exploited in other emerging electrochemical systems such as for the carbon dioxide reduction reaction, nitrogen fixation, or nitrate reduction reaction.
+Future works will comprehend these directions as well as transforming and upgrading the waste LIB cathode to other chemical structures and coordinations that might be more active for the reactions of interest using fewer impacting techniques and chemicals compared to the one nowadays used for recovering Co for reusing it in LIB